-- (1) Pre-student teaching.
-Each student shall have onsite, supervised pre-student teaching clinical experiences which meet all of the following requirements: - (a) Are developmental in scope and sequence. - (b) Occur in a variety of variety of school settings. - (c) Result in the student being able to demonstrate knowledge and understanding of the standards under s. $\underline{PI\ 34.002}$, as demonstrated by the assessments required under s. $\underline{PI\ 34.021}$. - (d) Evaluates each student's performance by using at least 2 written evaluations based upon observations by the cooperating teacher or the program supervisor.
+(1) Pre-student teaching.
+Each student shall have onsite, supervised pre-student teaching clinical experiences which meet all of the following requirements:

+(a) Are developmental in scope and sequence.

+(b) Occur in a variety of school settings.

+(c) Result in the student being able to demonstrate knowledge and understanding of the standards under s.
+PI 34.002, as demonstrated by the assessments required under s.
+PI 34.021.

+(d) Evaluates each student's performance by using at least 2 written evaluations based upon observations by the cooperating teacher or the program supervisor.
 The written evaluations shall be kept as part of the student file required under s.
 PI 34.016 (3) (b).

-- (2) Student teaching.
-For educator preparation programs leading to a teaching license, each student shall have student teaching experience which meets all of the following requirements: - (a) Is developmental in scope and sequence. - (b) Occurs in school settings. - (c) Meets the statutory requirements under s.
-118.19 (3) (a), Stats. - (d) Provides the student opportunities to interact with and adapt instruction for children with disabilities. - (e) Assigns the student a cooperating teacher or team of cooperating teachers. - (f) Has the following duration: For educator preparation programs leading to the student's first license, the student teaching shall be for full school days for a full semester of the cooperating school. - (g) Results in the student being able to demonstrate greater knowledge and understanding of the standards under s. $\underline{PI\ 34.002}$, as demonstrated by the assessments required under s. $\underline{PI\ 34.020}$. - (h) Evaluates each student's performance using all of the following: - 1.
-A minimum of 3 classroom observations, either in person or real-time virtual, by a program supervisor with relevant teaching experience.
-At least one observation shall be in person. - 2.
-At least 3 written evaluations of each student based upon classroom observations by the cooperating teacher or a supervisor approved by the educator preparation program.
+(2) Student teaching.
+For educator preparation programs leading to a teaching license, each student shall have student teaching experience which meets all of the following requirements:

+(a) Is developmental in scope and sequence.

+(b) Occurs in school settings.

+(c) Meets the statutory requirements under s.
+118.19 (3) (a), Stats.

+(d) Provides the student opportunities to interact with and adapt instruction for children with disabilities.

+(e) Assigns the student a cooperating teacher or team of cooperating teachers.

+(f) Has one of the following durations:

+1. For educator preparation programs leading to the student's first license, the student teaching shall be for full school days for a full semester of the cooperating school.

+2. For educator preparation programs leading to the student obtaining an additional teacher license, the student teaching shall be for a duration determined by the educator preparation program to be necessary for the student to gain the necessary clinical experience for the additional license.

+(g) Results in the student being able to demonstrate greater knowledge and understanding of the standards under s.
+PI 34.002, as demonstrated by the assessments required under s.
+PI 34.020.

+(h) Evaluates each student's performance using all of the following:

+1. A minimum of 3 classroom observations, either in person or real-time virtual, by a program supervisor with relevant teaching experience.
+At least one observation shall be in person.

+2. At least 3 written evaluations of each student based upon classroom observations by the cooperating teacher or a supervisor approved by the educator preparation program.
 At least one written evaluation shall be done by the cooperating teacher.
 The procedures for the written evaluations shall include conferences with the student, cooperating teacher, and program supervisor.
 The student shall determine which evaluations are available to prospective employers.
 The written evaluations shall be kept as part of the student file required under s.
 PI 34.016 (3) (b).